 Suresh joined Watsi on July 25th, 2017.
-Ten months ago, Suresh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Suresh's most recent donation traveled 8,200 miles to support Ninsiima, a second grade teacher from Uganda, to fund a safe Caesarean section.
+Two years ago, Suresh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Suresh's most recent donation traveled 8,800 miles to support Heng, is a bright third-grader from Cambodia, to fund burn contracture surgery on his legs.